-Leave of Absence Policy
+Leave of Absence Policy For Financial Aid

-Students are entitled to take up to three (3) leaves in a 12-month period.
-A leave of absence (LOA) is defined as an approved break in attendance longer than 29 consecutive days and not exceeding one year.
+Students are entitled to take one (1) leave of absence in a 12-month period.
+A leave of absence (LOA) is defined as an approved break in attendance longer than 29 consecutive days and not exceeding two (2) consecutive 8-week terms.
 All LOA requests must be submitted to the student's Program Advisor.
-If the student fails to return after one year, then the student will be administratively withdrawn from the University and must follow the re-admit policy to return.
+If the student fails to return at the end of the approved leave of absence then the student will be administratively withdrawn from the University and must follow the re-admit policy to return.

 To request an LOA, the student must send a written request to his/her Program Advisor.
 The student must include the reason for the LOA along with the expected date of return prior to the start of your next course.
-If utilizing financial aid, students are required to speak with a Financial Aid

-Counselor prior to requesting a Leave of Absence.
+If utilizing financial aid, students are required to speak with a Financial Aid Counselor prior to requesting a Leave of Absence.
 Student's on an approved Leave of Absence and receiving federal financial aid may not be considered withdrawn, and a return of funds may not be required.
 However, students receiving a New Jersey Tuition Assistance Grant (TAG) may forfeit some or all of their grant by taking a Leave of Absence.